zapier/zapier-platform-cli/docs/cli.md

 ## auth

-> Configure your `/Users/bryanhelmig/.zapierrc` with a deploy key for using the CLI.
+> Configure your `/Users/bryanhelmig/.zapierrc` with a deploy key.

 **Usage:** `zapier auth`